mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 In this section we document existing mappings between common transport security protocols and the three components described in Section I.

-## TLS/DTLS

-XXX

-## QUIC

-XXX

-## IKEv2 + ESP
+- TLS/DTLS: TLS {{RFC5246}} and DTLS {{RFC6347}} is a combination of a handshake and record protocol, with a dependency on some underlying transport.

+- QUIC + TLS: The emerging QUIC standard is decomposed into the three pieces outlined in Section I {{I-D.ietf-quic-tls}}.
+TLS is used as the handshake protocol, a QUIC-specific record protocol encrypts and encapsulates frames, and the main QUIC component handles the transport of these frames.

-IKEv2 {{RFC7296}} is a handshake protocol commonly used to establish keys for use in IPsec (often VPN) deployments.
+- IKEv2 + ESP: IKEv2 {{RFC7296}} is a handshake protocol commonly used to establish keys for
+use in IPsec (often VPN) deployments.
 It is already a distinct protocol from its commonly paired record protocol, which is ESP {{RFC4303}}.
-ESP encrypts and authenticates IP datagrams, and sends them as datagrams over IP or UDP.
+ESP encrypts and authenticates IP datagrams, and sends them as datagrams over a transport mechanism such, e.g., IP or UDP.

 # Benefits of Separation

 ## Reducing Connection Latency